An Bord Pleanála

 The Board must make sure that all planning decisions stick to principles of proper planning and sustainable development.
 If they feel that a planning authority has not taken these principles into sufficient consideration, the Board has the authority to go against the provisions of a development plan.
 Generally, this would only happen where the proposed development is of local or national importance.
 The Board tries to strike a balance between environmental and economic considerations when they are determining appeals.
 In exceptional cases, they will take issues of economic development and job creation into account when making a decision.

 The Board aims to make the planning process as open as possible.
-The entire file on an appeal can be inspected by any member of the public for at least 5 years starting on the third working day after the appeal is decided.
-A copy of the Board's order and direction and the inspector's report is also available.
+Details of new and decided cases are available at pleanala.ie.
+Anyone can inspect the entire file on an appeal for at least 5 years after the appeal is decided.

 For additional information, you should contact An Bord Pleanála or your local planning authority.